 Hello readers.
 This is my 6th and final London post.
 You’re probably tired of reading about London….but you shouldn’t be!
 Because as the 18th century English writer, Samuel Johnson, wrote –

 And it’s true.
 Personally, I find London infinitely more stimulating, dynamic, service-oriented and rich in variety and cultural interest than Paris.
 But it’s huge.
 And expensive.
-And so, for someone who does not earn a big salary, Paris is cheaper and easier to live in on a day to day basis.
-Thanks to the Eurostar, however, I can pop back and forth whenever I please.
+So I prefer to live in cheaper smaller Paris and pop over whenever I please on the Eurostar.
 The journey (under the English Channel) takes just over 2 hours.
 When you arrive in London at the magnificent St Pancras international train station (after 6 years of renovation at a cost of £800 million), you’ll need a travel pass for getting around on the bus and tube (subway) network.
 Transportation is expensive.
 The best deal is an Oyster travel card for just a few days or for one week which gives you unlimited bus and tube travel.
 You pay a £5 deposit for an Oyster card and when you leave, you return the card and the £5 is refunded.
 Including the deposit, I paid £31.40 for 7 days’ unlimited travel in Zones 1 and 2 of Central London.
 The further out of Central London you wish to travel, the more you pay.
 7 days’ unlimited travel in Zones 1 to 4, for example, costs £45.

 I’d like to dispel a myth about food being bland or dull in England.
 Not true!
 Those days are long gone.
-I have eaten far better in London than I have in Paris or elsewhere in France.
-There was a culinary revolution throughout Britain in the 1990s and today London boasts an unparalleled excellence in gastronomic heritage and diversity.
-Thanks to multiculturalism and what I call an inventive-inclusive mindset (which is hardly just beginning in Paris…the French are always the last to be on board), the staggering array of food options – not only in choice of restaurant, but in mainstream supermarkets, street food and outdoor markets – is jaw-dropping.
+I have eaten far better in London than I have in Paris.
+Throughout Britain there was a culinary revolution in the 1990s and today London boasts an unparalleled excellence in gastronomic heritage and diversity.
+Thanks to multiculturalism and what I call an inventive-inclusive mindset (which is only just beginning in Paris), the staggering array of food options – not only in choice of restaurant, but in mainstream supermarkets, street food and outdoor markets – is jaw-dropping.
 London is undoubtedly one of the most ethnically-diverse cities in the world.
-It is a very exciting place to be.
+It’s a very exciting place to be.

-I would love to have a peek inside these apartments above.
+I’d love to be able to peek inside these apartments above.
 A lane of cute mews houses in Chelsea below. (miaow)

 The East End.
 I didn’t have much time to visit London’s East End, but will do so on my next trip.
 I did, however, want to see a renowned public art gallery called the Whitechapel Gallery, so I jumped on the underground and got off at Aldgate East tube stop.